Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/05_search_command.md

 - #### Fabric Implementation Guidelines

   - This matching rule only works for Text columns.
-If the LU table's column is set to another data type, this matching rule will not work.
+If the LU table's column is set to another data type, the matching rule will not work.

 - #### Elasticsearch Method Options

   - **match_phrase + slop**.
 The value of the **slop** parameter defines the number of words that can be located between the words of the search.
 The default of the slop is zero.
   - Set **match** method on each one of the required words.
-  - Note that unlike the **match** method,  the **match_phrase does not support the use of fuzziness**.
-To use fuzziness, you need to use the **match** option.
+  - Note that unlike the **match** method, the **match_phrase** does not support the use of fuzziness**.
+To use fuzziness, use the **match** option.

 - #### Search Examples